bitkompagniet/vscode_extension_quick_require/README.md

+**DEPRECATED: this project has been abandoned.
+Take a look at tgreen7's fork instead (tgreen7.vs-code-node-require).**

 This module can import or require node modules and local files.

 Use the command dialog or the shortcut `Ctrl+Shift+1`.
 You can also use `Ctrl+Shift+2` to import/require and insert the reference at the current cursor position.